MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 # Folder and File Descriptions

 ## DepthCrafter

 Contains the implementation of the **DepthCrafter depth estimation model** used in the experiments.

+---

 ## depth-capstone

-Main project folder containing scripts and logs for running experiments.
+Main project folder containing scripts, dataset structure, experiment placeholders, and model checkpoint placeholders.

 ### scripts

-Python scripts used to:
+Python scripts used for dataset preparation:

-- load pretrained depth estimation models
+- **extract_frames.py** – extracts frames from disassembly videos
-- process input frames
+- **filter_blur.py** – removes blurry frames from the dataset

-- generate depth maps
-- save prediction outputs
+### data

+Placeholder directory representing the dataset location.
+Actual dataset files are stored on HyperGator.

+### experiments

+Placeholder directory for experiment outputs such as evaluation results and generated depth maps.

-### logs
+### checkpoints

-Contains experiment log files generated during model runs.
+Placeholder directory for trained model checkpoints.

 ---

-# Notebook: Depth_estimation.ipynb
+# Notebook: `Depth_estimation.ipynb`

 This notebook contains the **main experimental pipeline** of the project.